Execorn/papyr/README.md

 - **Efficient Caching:** Thumbnails are generated once and cached in `~/.cache/papyr/`, ensuring near-instant startups.
 - **Advanced Slideshow Daemon:** Run a background process to cycle through your wallpapers.
 Pause, resume, and skip tracks from the command line—perfect for binding to media keys.
 - **Multi-Backend Support:** Works out-of-the-box on different environments by supporting `feh` (X11), `swaybg` (Wayland), and `gsettings` (GNOME/Cinnamon), with an automatic detection mode.
+- **Multi-Monitor Aware:** Detects multiple monitors and allows setting wallpapers on specific screens via the right-click context menu (requires a compatible backend like `swaymsg`).
 - **Ignore List:** Hide wallpapers from the main view without deleting the files (`Delete` key).
 - **Customizable Order:** Organize your wallpapers with keyboard shortcuts (`Ctrl+J`/`K`) or drag-and-drop.
 The slideshow respects this order.
 - **`pywal` Integration:** Automatically generate a new terminal color scheme from the selected wallpaper.